 Don’t forget that often there are options for external displays.
 If you need a small laptop for home and a larger one for office – getting a 13″-15″ notebook with a few ports for display can be enough.
 So you’re not necessarily limited by a screen size.
 The number and versions of HDMI, Display Port, USB 3.1 Type C (w/ Thunderbolt III) connections determine the number of screens you can use.
 13″ laptops usually can have 1-2 external displays while a standard 17″ behemoth can have ~4 of them.

-So you are searching for the best laptop for the new AutoCAD 2017?
+So you are searching for the best laptop for the new AutoCAD 2017 (or 2018, as Autodesk apparently lives in the future)?
 Well, be prepared to spend extra cash on the laptop as AutoCAD demands a lot of performance.

 Best laptop for AutoCAD LT